anemec/BoggleSolver/README.md

 # Boggle Solver
 A Java program to let the user play the game Boggle.
 ## Description
-The game Boggle lets players find words in a grid.
+The goal of the game Boggle is to find words on a grid.
+To enter a guess the player must select only tiles that neighbor the previous tile.
+Players are awarded points based on the length of the word.
 The project is implemented in Java and uses JavaFX to create a GUI.
+The program also features a method to solve the board for every possible word that can be made from the board.

 ### Initial screen